docarray/docarray/docs/user_guide/storing/index_weaviate.md

 ## 4. Adding example data

-Putting it together, we can add data as shown below using Weaviate as the document store.
+Putting it together, we can add data below using Weaviate as the Document Index:

 ```python
 import numpy as np